US Christian Right Quiz

 THE US CHRISTIAN RIGHT QUIZ

-1. Approximately what percentage of US adults is affiliated with the Evangelical Protestant tradition?
+1. What percentage of white American adults is affiliated with the Evangelical Protestant tradition?

 -It is useful to distinguish between two broad groups of evangelicals:

-i) moderate evangelicals who concede that there is more than one legitimate way to worship and serve Christ; and,
+(i) Moderate evangelicals concede that there is more than one legitimate way to worship and serve Christ.

-ii) traditional evangelicals, which include those identified as fundamentalists, who come closest to the “Christian Right” discussed in the media.
-Traditional evangelicals, who approximate 12% of the US population, are overwhelmingly Republican, openly hostile to democratic pluralism, and promoters of policies that deny the civil rights of others (such as gays and Muslims).
+(ii) Traditional evangelicals, which include those identified as fundamentalists, come closest to the “Christian Right” discussed in the media.
+Traditional evangelicals, who approximate 10 percent of the US population, are overwhelmingly Republican, openly hostile to democratic pluralism, and promoters of policies that deny the civil rights of others (such as gays and Muslims).
 While they insist on tolerance for their brand of Christianity, it is clear that they would not provide the same tolerance to others if they gained significant political power.

 A radical subset of traditional evangelicals includes strict fundamentalists, called Dominionists, who make more than a few traditional evangelicals uncomfortable.
 It “is this core group of powerful Christian dominionists who have latched on to the despair, isolation, disconnectedness and fear that drives many people into…traditional evangelical churches….[The dominionists] can count on the passive support of huge numbers of Christians, even if many of these Christians may not fully share dominionism’s fierce utopian vision, fanaticism or ruthlessness.”
 (Chris Hedges, American Fascists: The Christian Right and the War on America, Free Press, New York: 2006, 20-21.
-Hereinafter referred to as, Hedges.)
+Hereinafter, “Hedges.”)

--It should be noted that, since the mid-1970s, conservative Catholics, Jews and other non-evangelicals have been invited into traditional evangelical political organizations.
+-Since the mid-1970s, conservative Catholics, Jews and other non-evangelicals have been invited into traditional evangelical political organizations.
 (K. Williams, God’s Own Party: The Making of the Christian Right, Oxford University Press, New York: 2010, 160.
-Hereinafter referred to as, Williams.)
+Hereinafter, “Williams.”)

 2. Why is the US a far more religious country than the UK, France, Germany and other economically advanced states?